John-Nagle/lslutils/work/vehicleinfomsgs.md

 ## Security

 Anyone can make requests.
-Objects can refuse them. "open" for example, might involve checking a list of authorized users.
+Objects can refuse them.
+An object receiving an "open" for example, might check a list of authorized users.

 Objects get the UUID of the sender from the LSL "listen" event, and